boldbi/bold-bi-docs/docs/security-configuration/group-based-authorization.md

     </tbody>
     </table>

-    > **NOTE:** The previous UserID and UserEmail would be act as password for user of each provider in Bold BI.
+    > **NOTE:** The previous UserID and UserEmail would act as the password for users of each provider in Bold BI.

     **Example:** `&embed_group_access=true&embed_auth_provider=GlobalOAuth&embed_user_id=1212121212&embed_user_email=user@domain.com`

     ![Group Based Authorization](/static/assets/javascript/images/group-based-auth.png)

-    > **NOTE:** Use your UserID and UserEmail as followed in authorization server.
+    > **NOTE:** Please use your UserID and UserEmail as follows in the authorization server.

     <meta charset="utf-8"/>
     <table>